 A common misconception about images is that if you found it online you do not have to cite it.
 Wrong!
-Any image you did not create yourself must be cited, both below the image (in the caption) and in your list of references.
+Any image you did not create yourself must be cited, both below the image in a caption, and in a list of references.

-Your works cited page should be titled References and begin on a separate piece of paper at the end of your paper.
-This page is lists of all sources cited in your paper.
+Your works cited page should be titled References and begin on a separate page at the end of your paper.
+This page lists of all sources cited in your paper.

-- After the first line of each reference all others should be indented a half inch, this is referred to as a hanging indentation
+- After the first line of each reference all others should be indented a half inch, this is referred to as a hanging indent.

 - List your citations in alphabetical order.
 List page numbers as ranges, first-last (17-23)